microsoft/vscode-themes/README.md

 # vscode-themes
-A repo used for the theme kits
+A repo used for the theme kits for visual studio code
 # LICENSE
 [MIT](LICENSE.txt)